 - Filing Fees/Recording Fees.
 Varies by number of pages in the property deed

-- Discount Points – if buying down rate.
+- Discount Points – if buying down the rate.

 - Tax Service Fee. $50 to $100

 Pre-Paids: These are items collected at closing that are due to third parties when setting up a loan.

 - Pro-rated Taxes.

 - Pro-rated Mortgage Interest (varies by closing date).

 - HOA Start-Up or Transfer – $100 to $495.
 HOA Reserve Cushion – two months is typical.